20 May Why Gratitude Keeps You Sober

-- Avoid numbering your gratitude; it's not about how many gratefuls you can provide, but rather the quality of gratefuls you list
+- Avoid numbering your gratitude; it’s not about how much grateful you can provide, but rather the quality of grateful you list

 - If you want to keep your gratitude list with you all day, I recommend getting the Gratitude Journal app from the iTunes store; you can add pictures, sounds, and more!

 - The best way to be held accountable for remaining in gratitude is to set up a ‘deal’ with one of your friends, you each send 5 grateful in the morning or before bed.
 Staying grateful with someone else is very powerful!

 - Writing your gratitude list in the morning is a great way to start the day off on a positive note

 ‘Thank You’ letters may seem like a practice of the past since we have text messages and SnapChat these days, but there is something extremely personal and touching about a hand-written note.

 You don’t have to spend a lot of money for stationary, nor do you have to get a beautiful card from the convenient store, all you need is a piece of blank paper and envelopes.